Blogging for Beginners: How to Be a Blogger and Make Your Own Blog

 1. Choose a Platform for Blogging

-The first thing that comes while creating new blog is choosing the best blogging platform.
+The first thing that comes while creating a new blog is choosing the best blogging platform.
 There are so many types of platforms available for blogging like WordPress – Hosted, WordPress – Self-Hosted, Drupal, Gawker, Blog Smith, Tumblr, Blogger, and so much more.

 I believe, WordPress is one of the best blogging platforms available today because it provides you with great versatility and top-quality free resources to use.